Pipeline and Hazardous Materials Safety Administration (PHMSA); DOT.

 Hand Delivery: Docket Management System: U.S. Department of Transportation, Docket Operations, M-30, West Building Ground Floor, Room W12-140, 1200 New Jersey Avenue SE, Washington, DC 20590, between 9:00 a.m. and 5:00 p.m., Monday through Friday, except Federal holidays.

-Note: There is a privacy statement published on http://www.Regulations.gov.
+Note: Privacy Act Statement: There is a privacy statement published at http://www.Regulations.gov.
 Comments, including any personal information provided, are posted without changes or edits to http://www.Regulations.gov.

 Start Further Info